Laptops at the Law School

 Please use our recommended PC laptop configuration table as a guide.

-OS X 10.8 Mountain Lion has been tested and is now considered compatible with all of the Law School's technology services.
+OS X 10.9 Mavericks has been tested and is now considered compatible with all of the Law School's technology services.

 If you have any questions, feel free to contact LawIT.